-The knee consists of 3 main bones:
+The anatomy of the knee consists of 3 main bones:

 The femur and the tibia are the main movers of the joint to allow for the hinge motion.
 This connection of the femur and tibia is a joint called the tibiofemoral joint.
 The patella sits on top of the tibiofemoral joint in a groove in the front of the femur.
 The patella is a floating bone that works as a fulcrum for the quadriceps muscle (you will read about this later) to function properly.
-This joint is called the patellofemoral joint and allows for the patella to move up and down and the knee bends and straightens.
+This joint is called the patellofemoral joint and allows the patella to move up and down, and the knee bends and straightens.

 The knee has 4 main ligaments:

-The ACL and PCL are inside of the knee and cross each other as they run front to back and vise versa.
+The ACL and PCL are inside the knee and cross each other as they run front to back and vise versa.
 These 2 ligaments are responsible for giving the knee stability from front to back.

 There are two main types of cartilage in knee anatomy: articular cartilage and the meniscus.

 All of these muscles also have functions at different joints such as the hip and the ankle.
-Injuries to these structures, such as a pull or strain, will cause pain when activating the muscle and if severe enough will cause significant weakness.
+Injuries to these structures, such as a pull or strain, will cause pain when activating the muscle and, if severe enough, will cause significant weakness.

 Many types of knee injuries can occur.
 Muscles, tendons, ligaments, and cartilage can be strained and sprained.
 It is really important to have your knee pain properly diagnosed by an orthopedic physician.
 JOI Rehab also has 12 Physical Therapy locations, which can certainly help you on the road to recovery.
 With over 90 Rehab Clinicians trained in providing you with the highest quality of orthopedic care.
 For an appointment, please call 904-858-7045.